-MRI uses a magnet and radio waves to make images of the inside of your body.
-You might have this test periodically to check how large your kidneys are and to estimate how much your disease has progressed.
-Alternatively, an ultrasound or computed tomography (CT) scans might be used.
+MRI is a hospital scan that uses a magnet and radio waves to make images of the inside of your body.
+You might have MRI periodically to check how large your kidneys are and to estimate how much your disease has progressed.
+Alternatively, an ultrasound or computed tomography (CT) scan might be used.

 For example, if your blood pressure is 135/85, your systolic pressure is 135 mmHg and your diastolic pressure is 85 mmHg.
 Blood pressure consistently 140/90 mmHg or higher on separate occasions usually indicates high blood pressure.

-You’ll be under the long-term care of a specialist kidney doctor.
-You’ll probably need to see them about once a year.
-Some people may be monitored by a GP if their kidney function is good and there are no complications.
+You’ll be under the long-term care of a specialist kidney doctor (nephrologist) and will see them for check-ups.
+Some people may be monitored by a GP if their kidney function is good and they have no complications.

 Figure 2: The more common symptoms of ADPKD.

 ADPKD usually causes high blood pressure - known as hypertension.
 This can start in childhood, but most people with ADPKD get it in their 30s to 40s.
 Sometimes, it’s the first sign of ADPKD.
 Usually, high blood pressure doesn’t cause symptoms and so it’s picked up only by blood pressure tests.

 It’s important to treat high blood pressure, as it can increase your risk of heart disease and might increase the speed of kidney damage.

 Urinary tract infections are quite common among people with ADPKD; about 3-5 in every 10 people get at least one in their lifetime.
 They’re more common in women.